 There are two types of Armed Services Vocational Aptitude Battery (ASVAB Tests) that you can take with a recruiter.
 The questions are similar but the written test is longer than the computerized test:

-Computerized test format - Most recruits will take the Computer Adapted Test (CAT - ASVAB) when they visit Military Entrance Processing Station (MEPS) and lasts about 90 minutes.
+Most recruits will take the Computer Adapted Test (CAT - ASVAB) when they visit Military Entrance Processing Station (MEPS).
+It lasts about 90 minutes.